-Services that are covered for you What you must pay when you get these services Outpatient Surgery Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Services that are covered for you What you must pay when you get these services Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 This is called an "Outpatient Observation" stay.
-If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff. \$0 copayment for Medicare- covered surgery or each day of observation provided to you at an outpatient hospital, including but not limited to hospital or other facility charges and physician or surgical charges.
-For other services provided in an outpatient hospital, please refer to Outpatient Hospital Services. \$0 copayment for Medicare- covered surgery or each day of observation provided to you at an ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
-For other services provided in an ambulatory surgical center, please refer to Outpatient Hospital Services.
-Partial Hospitalization Services "Partial hospitalization" is a structured program of active psychiatric treatment provided in a hospital outpatient setting or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment each day for Medicare-covered benefits.
-Physician/Practitioner Services, Including Doctor's Office Visits \$5 copayment for services obtained from a primary care
+If you are not sure if you are an outpatient, you should ask your doctor or the hospital staff.
+If you receive any services or items other than surgery, including but not limited to diagnostic tests, therapeutic services, prosthetics, orthotics, supplies or Part B drugs, there may be additional cost sharing for those services or items.
+Please refer to the appropriate section in this chart for the additional service or item you received for the specific cost sharing required. \$0 copayment for Medicare- covered surgery or other services at an outpatient hospital or ambulatory surgical center, including but not limited to hospital or other facility charges and physician or surgical charges.
+Your provider must follow prior authorization requirements. \$0 copayment for Medicare- covered observation at an outpatient hospital or ambulatory surgical center.
+Your provider must follow prior authorization requirements.
+Partial Hospitalization Services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment each day for Medicare-covered benefits.
+Your provider must follow prior authorization requirements.
+Physician/Practitioner Services, Including Doctor's Office Visits Covered services include:

-Services that are covered for you What you must pay when you get these services Covered services include: • Medically-necessary medical or surgical services furnished in a physician's office physician or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals in a primary care physician's office (as permitted under Medicare rules).
+Services that are covered for you What you must pay when you get these services ☐ Medically-necessary medical or surgical services furnished in a physician's office \$5 copayment for services obtained from a primary care provider or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals in a primary care provider's office (as permitted under Medicare rules).
+You pay these amounts until you reach the out-of-pocket maximum. ☐ Medically-necessary medical or surgical services furnished in a certified ambulatory surgical center or hospital outpatient department See "Outpatient Surgery" earlier in this chart for any applicable copayments or coinsurance amounts for ambulatory surgical center visits or in a hospital outpatient setting. □ Consultation, diagnosis, and treatment by a specialist □ Other health care professionals \$5 copayment for services obtained from a specialist, or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals in a specialist's office (as permitted under Medicare rules).
 You pay these amounts until you reach the out-of-pocket maximum.
-Medically-necessary medical or surgical services furnished in a certified ambulatory surgical center or hospital outpatient department See "Outpatient Surgery" earlier in this chart for any applicable copayments or coinsurance amounts for ambulatory surgical center visits or in a hospital outpatient setting.
-Consultation, diagnosis, and treatment by a specialist Other health care professionals \$5 copayment for services obtained from a specialist, or under certain circumstances, treatment by a nurse practitioner or physician's assistant or other non-physician health care professionals in a specialist's office (as permitted under Medicare rules).
-You pay these amounts until you reach the out-of-pocket maximum.
-Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment \$5 copayment for each Medicare-covered exam.